 And because that is rewarding in itself, eternal damnation need not be the stick.

 If we could just get the government and industry onboard too we’d have the holy trinity.

-Imagine if everyone in the UK could take a no-quibble, paid week off work every year to chuck themselves into a week of charity work, using their own skill sets to make a really impactful difference.
+Imagine if everyone in the UK could take a no-quibble, paid week off work every year to chuck themselves into charity work, using their own skill sets to make a really impactful difference.

 Not to mention one which will remind them of their own humanity when their own self-doubt demons next rear their ugly heads.

 Where’s the downside?
 No really – you tell me.
 Comments section below.

 Anyway, away from my utopian vision, CogitoPR is here to help you if you help others.

 Just drop me a line and then you can sit back and enjoy deserved recognition for your efforts as a few extra donations drop into your pot.